fluxloop/pure-sdk/Android.md

 ### Onboarding

 It's important to ask for these permissions at the right time to get as many users as possible to opt in and to give a better user experience.
 Users should be presented with a reason for requesting location permission before triggering the actual OS permission dialog and you should also explain this in the terms together with how a user can opt out from tracking later on.
-Please contact Unacast if you need any language regarding this.
+Please contact fluxLoop if you need any language regarding this.
 There could also be scenarios where you want to trigger onboarding only for citizens of certain countries.
 Checking the country code and time zone of the device, could be a good way to do this.

 ### Check if tracking is enabled
 It's recommended to have a switch under settings in your app where the user can enable and disable tracking.
 The current status can be checked by *Pure.getIsTracking()*